-A big than you to the team that worked in the project:
+A big thank you to the team that worked on the project:

 Use Case: Standalone

 The first use case supports the possibility of verifying a document with an app to check whether it was manipulated.
-In order to do this, the document must be uploaded to the tool by the sender first in order to be validated.
-Afterwards, the sender can download the document again and send it to the desired recipient.
+To do this, the document must be uploaded to the tool by the sender first in order to be validated.
+Afterward, the sender can download the document again and send it to the desired recipient.
 The recipient can then upload the document to the tool and validate it.
 Moreover, the recipient will be informed wherever there is a newer version of the document available.
-For this use case, the method of transfer can be chosen freely, which makes this implementation suitable for a document exchange between users who are not associated with each other.
+For this use case, the method of transfer can be chosen freely, which makes this implementation suitable for document exchange between users who are not associated with each other.

 Use Case: Integrated

-Through a modular architecture the solution allows adaptation to customer-specific use cases and simplifies updates along the advancement of IOTA technologies.
+Through a modular architecture, the solution allows adaptation to customer-specific use cases and simplifies updates along with the advancement of IOTA technologies.
 Having this focus on flexibility allows choices in a variety of central decisions:

-- Identity management which could either be handled by an existing solution at an organization or be connected to a standalone solution.
+- Identity management that could either be handled by an existing solution at an organization or be connected to a standalone solution.

 To prove the feasibility of the concept, proof of concepts for each use case were built.
 The first use case was a web app for document upload, hashing and validation.
 The second one was an integrated solution comprising an interface with immediately accessible, and automatically verified documents of an integrated document storage.
 This proves that the same backend can handle a wide range of business scenarios that allow safe document transfer supported by the IOTA tangle.